symfony/symfony-docs/service_container/tags.rst

                 ->tag('twig.extension');
         };

-Services tagged with the ``twig.extension`` tag are collected during the initialization of TwigBundle and added to Twig as extensions.

 Other tags are used to integrate your services into other systems.
 For a list of all the tags available in the core Symfony Framework, check out :doc:`/reference/dic_tags`.
 Each of these has a different effect on your service and many tags require additional arguments (beyond the ``name`` parameter).

-**For most users, this is all you need to know**.
-If you want to go further and learn how to create your own custom tags, keep reading.
+**For most Symfony developers, this is all you need to know**.
+If you want to go further and learn how to consume tagged services or create your own custom tags, keep reading.

 .. _di-instanceof: